 Just about every intervention I learned could have been applied to all my past mistakes I made as an athlete.
 Now, having the advantage to understand and relate to hockey players, and hockey life, I have been able to use my new set of tools as a mental coach to help many players boost their mental performance to make them better athletes and people.

 Whether you’re dealing with confidence, anxiety, injuries or whatever it may be, I can help guide you to be your best self.
 I currently reside in Germany with my wife and two kids and coach the game I love.

 Whatever we think or tell ourselves, our brains will think that is the correct way.
 Over time, bad habits, doubt and negative self-talk become normal for the brain which can lead to various mental problems.

-In order to achieve happiness and success, we need to have ways to adjust our focus with various interventions and coping mechanisms to shift the mind in the right, best functioning direction.
+In order to achieve happiness, success and max performance, we need ways to adjust our focus with various interventions and coping mechanisms to shift the mind in the right, best functioning direction.

 My goal is to serve as an open ear and offer guidance to anyone wanting to improve their mental game.